yiqixie94/AC209A_Alzheimers/Classification Models and Their Performance.md

-We found that Random Forest Classifier, LDA and logistic regression with l1 regularization performed have the highest accuracy on the test set.
+Based on the above summary, AdaBoost has a very high train accuracy which is close to 1(0.971014).
+Random Forest Classifier ranks second on the train accuracy(0.930757) and it also has the highest accuracy(0.820988) on the test set.
+LDA has the second highest accuracy(0.796296) and logistic regression with l1 regularization is the third highest(0.783951).

+For classifying `CN` patients, both QDA and weighted logistic regression have the highest test accuracy(0.833333), so they performed the best for determining Cognitive Normal patients.
+However, logistic regression with l2 regularization and unweighted logistic regression have zero accuracy on classifying `CN` patients.
+Since both of them have very high accuracy on `CI` but low accuracy on `AD`, we think these two models probably classified all the `CN` patients into `AD` which leads to zero accuracy on `CN` and low accuracy on `AD`.

+KNN has the highest test accuracy(0.989247) on diagnosing `CI` patients.
+Logistic regression with l2 regularization, OvR logistic regression and random forest all reached 0.9 accuracy on diagnosing `CI` patients.

-Since we focus on the diagnosis of Alzheimer's disease, we are concerned about the test accuracy on `AD` patients.
-Random forest, decision tree, LDA, logistic regression with l1 regularization and multinomial logistic regression all reached test accuracy of over 0.85 on the classification of `AD`.
+Since we focus on the diagnosis of Alzheimer's disease, we are more concerned about the test accuracy on `AD` patients.
+Both Decision Tree and LDA have the highest test accuracy(0.888889) on `AD` patients.
+Logistic regression with l1 regularization and multinomial logistic regression both reached test accuracy of over 0.85 on the classification of `AD`.

-Overall, Random Forest has the best performance.
+To conclude, Decision Tree and LDA performed the best if we only concern about diagnosing `AD` patients.
+However, Random Forest has the best performance overall.